pinglamb/math/groups/group-actions.md

   \vert G \vert = k \vert \text{Stab}(x) \vert = \vert \text{orb}(x) \vert \vert \text{Stab}(x) \vert
   $$

-The orbit and stabilisers provide a geometric view of [subgroups, cosets and Lagrange's Theorem](subgroups-cosets-lagrange-theorem.md).
+The orbit and stabilizers provide a geometric view of [subgroups, cosets and Lagrange's Theorem](subgroups-cosets-lagrange-theorem.md).
 Let $H = \set{h \in G : h(x) = y}$, $H$ is the subset of elements in $G$ that maps $x$ to $y$.
 From the above, we have $H = g\text{Stab}(x)$, which is a coset of the subgroup $\text{Stab}(x)$, so a coset is actually the subset of elements in $G$ that maps a certain $x$ to the same $y$.